Come along for today’s creative project as I show you how to make easy DIY gnomes with instructions and a free pattern.

 Tack with little hot glue dots (small amount) until you are confident about the placement.

 Then add more glue and hold for 10-20 seconds until secure and the glue has a chance to cool.

 Embellishments and Props

-6 Hot glue or hand sew on any embellishments, ribbon trims, or props.
+6 The final step is to hot glue or hand sew on any embellishments, ribbon trims, or props.

 You did it.
 What do you think?
 Adorable, right?
 I told you so!

 Please let me know if you create your own gnomes in the comment box below.
 I would love to see your project.

 Below are more gnome ideas on the site.

 Fourth of July gnomes